avoss19/Server/README.md

 Please help come up with domain names for this project.
 They could be for the whole project or just your personal site for a portfolio.
-Also please keep in mind the price of domains when adding them to the Domains.md file.
+Also please keep in mind the price of domains when adding them to the ["Project Server"](https://docs.google.com/a/bsmschool.org/document/d/1S63kz76LwH6myIa1ZFr9ke0ffGmM9-l23Eje8NGkuAg/edit?usp=sharing) google doc.

 ## Authors